Amarena Cherry Ricotta Bars

 - ½ tsp baking soda

-- 15-25 Amarena cherries, cut in halves (use more or less according to preference!)
+- 15-25 Amarena cherries, cut in halves or in thirds (use more or less according to preference!)

 - 1-2 Tbsp Amarena cherry syrup, from the jar, optional